Skip to content

 Embiid had already been recruiting his friend George, with a side-eye in front of a national-television NBA Finals audience and private phone conversations.
 On June 29, George declined his player option with the Los Angeles Clippers, officially making him a free agent.

-So the Sixers’ executives and Nurse holed up in a room, ready to monitor the “hundreds of pieces moving around the league, and things that could or could not happen” for several days, the coach said.
-And at some point, Morey added, “it’s so complex, you just have to react” on smaller deals, even while awaiting George’s decision.
+So the Sixers’ executives and Nurse holed up in a room, ready to monitor the “hundreds of pieces moving around the league and things that could or could not happen” for several days, the coach said.
+And at some point, Morey added: “it’s so complex, you just have to react” on smaller deals, even while awaiting George’s decision.

-“What you have to be always ready for is, at these numbers, will you say yes instantly,” Morey said.
+“What you have to be always ready for is, at these numbers, will you say ‘Yes’ instantly?”
+Morey said.
 “Because if you don’t, they’ll go somewhere else.”

 Drummond was the first to commit, an early coup because Morey thought the former Sixer would attract a stronger market.
-Then came Gordon, making him the latest former Houston Rocket to reunite with Morey with the Sixers.
-And as the evening transitioned to late night, Oubre decided to return to the team where he had already established a relationship and comfort.
+Then came Gordon, the latest former Houston Rocket to reunite with Morey with the Sixers.
+And as the evening transitioned to late night, Oubre decided to return to the team where he had established a relationship and comfort.

-Meanwhile, the Clippers issued a rare public statement that George was leaving after months of contract negotiations — which he later detailed on his podcast, “Podcast P” — reached the final impasse.
-Kentavious Caldwell-Pope, a possible second-tier 3-and-D wing option for the Sixers, chose the Orlando Magic and eliminated that team’s ability to sign a max-level player.
+Meanwhile, the Clippers issued a rare public statement that George was leaving after months of contract negotiations — which he later detailed on his Podcast P — reached the final impasse.
+Kentavious Caldwell-Pope, a second-tier 3-and-D wing candidate for the Sixers, chose the Orlando Magic and eliminated that team’s ability to sign a max-level player.

 » READ MORE: Paul George in, Tobias Harris out: Projecting the Sixers’ rotation after a busy offseason